howtomakeaturn/tempfornow/README.md

-Nawiat is a A super extendible CMS made for developers based on Laravel.
+Atayal(泰雅) is a A super extendible CMS made for developers based on Laravel.

-# Why Nawiat is super extendible?
+# Why Atayal is super extendible?
-* Nawiat is composed by 'Modules'
+* Atayal is composed by 'Modules'
 * Each 'Module' are just two Laravel packages ( Main/Admin ).
 * Each 'Main' Laravel package of 'Module' is shipped with a Facade or Manager to help dealing with everything.

-Even admin panel are composed by the same rules.

-That's why Nawiat is super extendible.
+That's why Atayal is super extendible.

 Design philosophy for 'Module':
 * Utilize on Laravel rather than adding more magics.